Pauan/ar/lib/nuit/README.md

 ---

+The `#` sigil completely ignores everything that is indented further than it:

+    Nuit  #foo bar
+            qux corge
+           nou yes
+              maybe someday
+          not included
+    JSON  "not included"

+---

-The `#` and \` and `"` sigils use the following indent rules:
+The \` and `"` sigils use the following indent rules:

-  1. Find the number of characters between the start of the line (including indentation) and the first non-whitespace[1] character after the sigil.
-Let's call that number `index`
+  1. It is invalid to have a non-whitespace[1] character immediately after the sigil.

+  2. The `index` is the indentation + the sigil + 1 (one)

+  3. Everything between `index` and the end of the line[2] is included in the sigil:

+        Nuit  ` foobar
+        JSON  "foobar"

+        Nuit  `  foobar
+        JSON  " foobar"

-  2. If there aren't any non-whitespace[1] characters after the sigil, then the first line is ignored and `index` is the indentation + the sigil:
+  4. If there aren't any non-whitespace[1] characters after the sigil then the first line is ignored:

         Nuit  `
+        JSON  ""

+        Nuit  `
                 foobar
+        JSON  "foobar"

+  5. Every following line that has an indent that is greater than or equal to `index` is included in the sigil:

+        Nuit  ` foobar
                 quxcorge
                 nou yes
-        JSON  "  foobar\nquxcorge\nnou yes"
+        JSON  "foobar\nquxcorge\nnou yes"

-  3. Otherwise, everything between `index` and the end of the line[2] is included in the sigil:

         Nuit  `    foobar
-        JSON  "foobar"

-  4. Every following line that has an indent that is greater than or equal to `index` is included in the sigil:

-        Nuit  `    foobar
                     quxcorge
                    nou
-                 not included
-        JSON  "foobar\n quxcorge\nnou"
+                 yes
+        JSON  "   foobar\n    quxcorge\n   nou\n yes"

+        Nuit  `
+                  foobar
+                quxcorge
+                nou yes
+        JSON  "  foobar\nquxcorge\nnou yes"

-  5. Empty lines are also included, regardless of their indentation:
+  6. Empty lines are also included, regardless of their indentation:

         Nuit  ` foobar
                 quxcorge

                 nou

                 yes
-        JSON  "foobar\n quxcorge\n\nnou\n\nyes"
+        JSON  "foobar\nquxcorge\n\nnou\n\nyes"

-In addition, the following rules apply to the individual sigils:

-`#` completely ignores everything that is included by the above indent rules.

-\` creates a string which contains everything that is included by the above indent rules.
+\` creates a string that contains everything that is included by the above indent rules.

 `"` is exactly like \` except:

-  * Newlines[2] are converted to spaces[1]:
+  * Single newlines[2] are converted to a single space[1]:

         Nuit  " foobar
                 quxcorge
                 nou
         JSON  "foobar quxcorge nou"

-  * Empty lines are left unchanged:
+  * Two or more newlines[2] are left unchanged:

         Nuit  " foobar